DmytroZinkevych/Markov-algorithm-interpreter/README.md

 # Markov-algorithm-interpreter
 This is a simple Python program for creating Markov algorithm command files and interpreting them.

-This program gives you possibility to create files (simple text files, .txt extension) with commands for Markov algorithms.
+This program gives you possibility to create files (simple text files, `.txt`-extension) with commands for Markov algorithms.
 Also you can run these files right after their creation or after next start of program.

 Operators: